ded-harsh/NetPhishKill/README.md

 ```bash
 ipconfig
 ```
 Look for your active network adapter (Wi-Fi or Ethernet) and note the name.
-DO NOT use raw device names like \Device\NPF_...
+DO NOT use raw device names like "\Device\NPF_..."

 ## 2️⃣ Run NetPhishKill
 ```bash
 python netphishkill.py --iface "Wi-Fi"
 ```
-Or if using Ethernet(default so not necessaru):
+Or if using Ethernet(default so not necessary):
 ```bash
 python netphishkill.py --iface "Ethernet"
 ```